aws-controllers-k8s/community/docs/content/docs/user-docs/field-export.md

 USER_DATA_BUCKET_LOCATION=http://doc-example-bucket.s3.amazonaws.com/
 ```

+For a more comprehensive example of using `FieldExport` with multiple fields,
+check out the [Deploy PostgreSQL + MariaDB Instances Using the ACK RDS
+Controller tutorial][rds-tutorial]

 {{% hint type="warning" title="`FieldExport` RBAC permissions" %}}
 The ACK controller will fetch the source path from the ACK resource assuming
 its service account has the RBAC permissions to read that type of resource.
 If a